 This article originally appeared on Fix.com and has been republished with permission.
 Words by Alison Hudson.

 There’s nothing quite as amazing as standing outside at night, staring up, and seeing millions of stars spread across the dark expanse of sky.
 It’s a reminder of the enormity of the galaxy and our minuscule position in the universe.
 It’s also an experience that is quickly disappearing from the world.
+Looking at the night sky full of twinkling stars is a luxury nowadays.
+How can someone appreciate the beauty of romantic presents like this star map gift if when we look up and see nothing?
+Let us dig deep into how this came to be.

 One hundred years ago, no matter where you lived, if you stood outside of your home at night and looked up, you would be able to see millions of stars and the bright swath of the Milky Way cutting across the darkness.
 Today, 80 percent of the world’s population lives under skyglow which is when man-made light floods the atmosphere, causing the sky to glow and effectively erasing the stars from our sight.
 In the United States and Europe, the rate bumps to nearly 99 percent of each region’s population.
 Light pollution now blocks views of the Milky Way from almost 80 percent of North Americans.